Console (TUI)¶

 will bring up the redun Console showing all the past Executions recorded in the redun database repo:

-This provides similar information as the redun log command, but also supports interactive exploration using keyboard navigation (e.g. arrow keys, cycling focus using tab) and mouse (e.g. clicking, dragging, mouse wheel).
+command, but also supports interactive exploration using keyboard navigation (e.g. arrow keys, cycling focus using tab) and mouse (e.g. clicking, dragging, mouse wheel).
 This is made possible by the powerful Textual Python library.

-Console walk-through#
+Console walk-through¶

 To highlight some of the key features of the Console, we’ll explore the data provenance recorded by executing several of the workflow examples provided in the redun source repo.

-Executions screen#
+Executions screen¶

-As we showed above, the Console can be started using the command redun console.
-The first screen is a list of the past Executions.
+As we showed above, the Console can be started using the command redun console

 Let’s review some features on this first screen.
 First, on the bottom, we have a list of actions we can take along with hotkeys for invoking them.
-For example, pressing the q key will quit the Console application.
-Another important key, the Escape key, acts like a web browser back button as we navigate to other screens in the Console app.
-The m hotkey provides a menu of the top-level screens of the Console.
+For example, pressing the q

-Execution screen#
+Execution screen¶

 Selecting an Execution in the executions list will take us to a screen providing information specific to one Execution.
 Here, we see the provenance recorded by running the web scraping example.

-Header.
-First, notice that the header has changed to redun console executions/5174a516-dfaf-4b81-978c-b6ec948160a6.
+.
 This a valid shell command that can be used to return to this specific screen in the Console app.
 You can think of it like a URL for your terminal.
 For example, you could copy this command and share it with collaborators who have access to the same redun repo.

 Execution details.
 Below the header, we have high-level information about the Execution, such as the start time, duration, and original command-line arguments.
 We also see the Tags that redun has automatically attached to the Execution, such as the related github repo, redun version, and user name.
-Some tags, such as git_commit, git_origin_url, and aws_batch_job, will automatically be rendered as links to Github, AWS Console, etc.
+Some tags, such as git_commit

 Job status table.
 Next, we see an overview of the Execution’s Jobs organized by task and status (e.g. DONE, FAILED, CACHED).
 In addition to providing a quick overview of the Jobs, it provides Job filtering.
 Clicking and pressing enter on any cell of the table allows filtering to jobs matching that task and/or status.

 Job tree.
 Lastly, on the bottom half of the screen we see the Execution’s Job tree.
 We can see which tasks were executed along with a brief summary of the argument values.
-The n and p hotkeys can be used to move through next and previous pages in the Job tree.
-Pressing Enter on any Job will navigate the to the Job screen.
+The n

 Filter commands.
-You may have noticed that filtering jobs updated the header’s command line options, such as --status and --task.
-Using the / hotkey, these filters can be edited directly.
-Many of the screens in Console provide this hotkey.
+You may have noticed that filtering jobs updated the header’s command line options, such as --status

-Job screen#
+Job screen¶

 Selecting a specific job, we navigate to the Job screen.

-Header.
-Similar to the Execution screen, the header provides basic information of the Job.
-In particular the Trackback: line allows quick navigation to the Execution, parent Job, and child Jobs.
+line allows quick navigation to the Execution, parent Job, and child Jobs.
 Job and Execution-specific tags are also displayed.

 CallNode, arguments, result.
 In this section, we see details on the actual arguments provided in this Job and well as the return value.
 Inspecting these values can be very helpful in the debugging process.
 Clicking on these values will navigate to the Value screen, which provides value-specific details.